 1 Cordless tools

 The contribution of the NASA the development and dissemination of this 1961 invention was formidable.
 Black & Decker joined the Apollo program by developing a cordless drill for use on a mission.
-The goal was to extract moon rock samples, and there aren't many electrical outlets on the moon.
-In addition to the ability to operate without wires, the “space” drill was able to withstand high temperatures and the absence of an atmosphere.
-Immediately after development, Black & Decker strived for a "civilized" version of the technology, and extended the number of cordless tools with screwdrivers and more.
+The goal was to extract lunar rock samples, and there aren't many electrical outlets on the moon.
+In addition to the ability to operate without wires, the "space" drill was able to withstand high temperatures and the absence of an atmosphere.
+Soon after development, Black & Decker strived for a "civilized" version of the technology, and extended the number of cordless tools with screwdrivers and more.
 The special battery created for the mission also found use in advanced medical devices that improved the lives of patients and the work of surgeons.

 2 Cordless vacuum cleaner

 Another development of the cordless technology employed for Apollo was the cordless vacuum cleaner.
 The main obstacle in this case was the consumption of the suction motor.
-The challenge was successfully met, but it took 10 years to make diffusion technology affordable: the Dustbuster, the first cordless vacuum cleaner on the market, was launched in 1979.
+The challenge was successfully met, but it took 10 years to make the diffusion technology affordable: the Dustbuster, the first cordless vacuum cleaner on the market, was launched in 1979.

 3 Fireproof suits